A CLT for the characteristic polynomial of random Jacobi matrices, and the G$\beta$E: Introduction

-The interest in the understanding of $w_n(z)$ for $z\neq 0$ stems in part from analogous results for the characteristic polynomial of C$\beta$E matrices, which in the cases $\beta=1,2$ correspond to random orthogonal/unitary matrices.
+The interest in the understanding of $w_n(z)$ for $z\neq 0$ stems in part from analogous results for the characteristic polynomial of C$\beta$E matrices, which in the case $\beta=2$ corresponds to random unitary matrices.
 In that case, it is natural to consider $z\in S^1$, and the rotation invariance of the ensemble implies that the law of of the charateristic polynomial in independent of $z\in S^1$.
-An important role is played by the unitary case $\beta=2$.
-Using representation-theoretic tools, it was proved by Diaconis and Shashahani \cite{DS} that moments $m_{k,n}:=\int \theta^k L_n(d\theta)$ of the empirical measure of eigenvalues are asymptotically Gaussian; this was amplified in \cite{DiaconisEvans}, where the statistics of linear functionals of $L_n$ was shown to be Gaussian, with a covariance corresponding to a logarithmically correlated field.
+Using representation-theoretic tools, it was proved by Diaconis and Shashahani \cite{DS} that for $\beta=2$, the moments $m_{k,n}:=n\int x^k L_n(dx)$ of the empirical measure of eigenvalues are asymptotically Gaussian; this was amplified in \cite{DiaconisEvans}, where the statistics of linear functionals of $nL_n$ was shown to be Gaussian, with a covariance corresponding to a logarithmically correlated field.
 This was further developed in \cite{Wieand}.
 Motivated by conjectured connections with the zeros of the Riemann zeta function \cite{KeatingSnaith}, the CLT for the logarithmic characteristic polynomial of a CUE matrix was first derived in \cite{HughesKeatingOconnell}.
 These authors also considered the process $\{m_n(z)\}_{z\in S^1}$, where $m_n(z)=\log \det(zI-U_n)$, and proved the logarithmic-correlated structure of the limiting Gaussian field.

 The recent explosion of interest in logarithmically correlated fields has led to a resurgence of activity concerning $m_n(z)$ for CUE matrices.
 Motivated again by connections with Riemann's zeta function, Fyodorov, Hiary and Keating \cite{FHK} conjectured the (and provided convincing evidence for) limiting distribution of the maximum of $\Re m_n(z)$.
 Recent work \cite{ABB,PZ,CMN,CN} has made significant progress toward that conjecture.
-In particular, \cite{CN} have shown, in the general C$\beta$E case, that $e^{\gamma \Re m_n(z)}$, properly normalized, converges to the standard Gaussian Multiplicative chaos on the circle.
+In particular, \cite{CN} have shown, in the general C$\beta$E case, that with $\Phi_n^*$ the orthogonal polynomial associated with the CMV representation of $U_n$, $|\Phi_n^*|^{-2}$, properly normalized, converges to the standard Gaussian Multiplicative chaos on the circle.
 Interestingly, the proofs in \cite{CMN,CN} are based on recursions for Verblunsky coefficients, which play a role similar to the role of the coefficients $(a_k,b_k)$.
+For $\beta=2$ and using Riemann-Hilbert methods, convergence of the characteristic polynomial to the GMC in the full subcritical phase was proved in \cite{NSW}, after initial results in the so-called $L^2$ phase \cite{Webb}.
+See also \cite{L21} for a smoothed analogue, valid for all $\beta$.